Disability-Justice-Project/disabilityjusticeproject.org/plugins/svg-support/readme.txt

 Once activated, you can simply upload SVG images to your media library like any other file.

-As an administrator, you can go to the admin settings page 'Settings' > 'SVG Support' and restrict SVG file uploads to administrators only and even define a custom CSS class to target if you wish.
+As an administrator, you can go to the admin settings page "Settings > SVG Support" and restrict SVG file uploads to administrators only.

 If you only need to upload SVG files to use as images, you don't need to enable "Advanced Mode”.
 Leaving it disabled ensures the frontend script is not enqueued and the unnecessary settings stay hidden.

-**For advanced use:** Enable the "Advanced Mode" under Settings > SVG Support.
+**For advanced use:** Enable the "Advanced Mode" under "Settings > SVG Support".

+Now you can enable santization and/or minification of your SVG uploads, define a custom CSS class to target and fiddle with some other settings.

 With advanced mode enabled, you can embed your SVG images just like you would a standard image with the addition of adding (in text view) the class `"style-svg"` (or the custom class you defined) to your IMG tags that you want this plugin to swap out with your actual SVG code.